DataDog/jamf-api-client-go/CONTRIBUTING.md

 - Fork a repository
 - Add new functionality or apply a fix
 - Check that tests are passing
-- Create PR against `main` and await review/approval.
-Please review the outlined process below to ensure your PR is good to go.
+- Create PR against the latest `release/*` branch (or create one if applicable) and await review/approval.

+**Please review the outlined process below to ensure your PR is good to go.**

 ## Pull Request Process